gamma-opt/spro-notes/course/content/chapter_3/1-chance_constraints.md

 ## Introduction

-One key premise of stochastic programming models is that we assume the performance of the recourse decisions to be assessed against *expected values*.
-That means that the decisions are made from a risk neutral stance.

-Being risk neutral essentially means that the only factor taken into account is the product likelihood (or probability) and outcome.
-This however fails to reflect how decision makers may have their preferences affected regarding solution that expose them to worst-outcome scenarios, even if they yield lower expected values.

-Analogously, stochastic programming models as posed so far disregard feasibility considerations whilst assuming that solutions must be such that feasibility is attained (relatively complete recourse) for all scenarios.
+Stochastic programming models as posed so far disregard feasibility considerations whilst assuming that solutions must be such that feasibility is attained (relatively complete recourse) for all scenarios.
 This may turn to be both too simplistic and too strict, in particular in settings where reliability issues security concerns must be taken into account.

-We will consider to alternative, yet interconnected views of risk for modelling problems using stochastic programming.
-These modelling approaches are intended to provide additional modelling techniques that will augment our capabilities in representing the nature of the uncertainty we want to focus on.
+We will consider a few alternatives to address this, which are in many ways interconnected.
+These modelling techniques will serve to augment our capabilities in representing the decision makers perspective regarding how the uncertainty must be taken into account.

 ## Chance constraints

-The first alternative is related *feasibility* of solutions, and how we approach feasibility from a probabilistic setting.
+The first alternative is related to the *feasibility* of solutions, and how we approach feasibility from a probabilistic setting.
 Essentially, we are interested in developing a model that can offer a probabilistic certificate to feasibility.

 There are two main paradigms for modelling feasibility requirements.
 Let us consider the constraint